NFMdev/candle-stack/README.md

 ## Notes on planned modules

 `query-api` already exists as Spring Boot module, but it is still scaffold.
 Its presence reflects the intended end-state architecture, not current end-to-end functionality.

-`query-api/compose.yaml` also includes a PostgreSQL definition for future read-model work.